tum-pbs/pbdl-book/physgrad.md

 Such sensitivity problems can occur easily in complex functions such as deep neural networks where the layers are typically not fully normalized.
 Normalization in combination with correct setting of the learning rate $\eta$ can be used to counteract this behavior in NNs to some extent, but these tools are not available when optimizing physics simulations.
 Applying normalization to a simulation anywhere but after the last solver step would destroy the state of the simulation.
-Adjusting the learning rate is also difficult in practice, e.g. when simulation parameters at different time steps are optimized simultaneously or when the magnitude of the simulation output varies w.r.t. the initial state.
+Adjusting the learning rate is also difficult in practice, e.g., when simulation parameters at different time steps are optimized simultaneously or when the magnitude of the simulation output varies w.r.t. the initial state.

 **Convergence near optimum** 💎